CottaCush/yii2-base-project/README.md

 - Assets version - This fixes issue with updates to js and css files and cached browser files

-- New Relic - Ensures that the proper routes so up in the new relic monitoring dashboard
+- New Relic - Ensures that the proper routes show up in the new relic monitoring dashboard

 ## Requirements